soflane/Zammad-Kimai-Time-Tracking-Sync/README.md

 ## Support

 For issues and questions:
-- Create an issue in the repository
+- Create an issue on GitHub: https://github.com/soflane/Zammad-Kimai-Time-Tracking-Sync/issues
 - Check the documentation in `memory-bank/`

 ## Acknowledgments